A Tight Bound of Hard Thresholding: The Key Bound

 One may use this nice result to show that

-It is not hard to see that this bound also improves on~\eqref{eq:old} provided $k > K$.
-However, one shortcoming of the above inequality is that the factor depends on the dimension.
+which also improves on~\eqref{eq:old} provided $k > K$.
+However, one shortcoming of~\eqref{eq:triangle_jain} is that the factor depends on the dimension.
 For comparison, we recall that in the regime $K \leq d - k$, our bound is free of the dimension.
-This turns out to be a salient feature to integrate hard thresholding with stochastic methods, and we will comment on it more in Section~\ref{sec:alg}.}
+This turns out to be a salient feature to integrate hard thresholding into stochastic methods, and we will comment on it more in Section~\ref{sec:alg}.}